prasannax1/starships/README.md

 The ICP Large chassis was so effective that it was used in two more vessels.

-The *Eagle* is meant to carry out independent missions, and only uses the *Exodus* for its transwarp engine.
+The *Eagle* is meant to carry out independent missions, and only uses the *Trinity* for its transwarp engine.

 ### Structure